perrette/scribe/README.md

 pip install pynput

 # app mode
-# Uncommand the line below for Ubuntu !
 sudo apt install libcairo-dev libgirepository1.0-dev gir1.2-appindicator3-0.1  # Ubuntu ONLY (not needed on MacOS) pip install PyGObject # Ubuntu ONLY (not needed on MacOS) pip install pystray